Data Protection – What happens to my information?

 How do I access my health record?

-Any request for access to medical records should be forwarded on to:
+Any request for access to healthcare records should be sent to swb-tr.SWBHRecordsRequests@nhs.net

 How can I ask about other information?